 WASHINGTON, DC—U.S. Representative Martha McSally (AZ-02) today participated in a vital House Armed Services Committee hearing about the implications a long-term continuing resolution (CR) would have on our armed forces.
 During the hearing, Rep. McSally questioned General David L.

-WASHINGTON, D.C. – U.S. Representative Martha McSally today released the following statement on the rise of anti-Semitic hate crimes in Tucson and across the nation.
+WASHINGTON, D.C. – U.S. Representative Martha McSally today spoke on the House floor in recognition of Equal Pay Day.

-WASHINGTON, D.C. – U.S. Representative Martha McSally today introduced legislation to require a stress test of U.S. government protection and prevention programs against terrorist travel.
-The bill implements a recommendation made by the Task Force on Combating Terrorist and Foreign Fighter Travel, on which Rep. McSally served.
-The Task Force investigated U.S.
+WASHINGTON, D.C. – The House of Representatives last week passed U.S. Representative Martha McSally’s legislation to require a stress test of U.S. government protection and prevention programs against terrorist travel.
+The bill, H.R.